 In particular, sour, pungent, and bitter flavours counter sweet cravings.
 Lemons, limes, berries, mint, celery, and cucumber are great options when craving sweets.

 Another option is to slow your digestion with healthy fat and protein.
 Eat a snack of rye crackers with raw nut butter and apple butter.
-The nut butter provides protein and fat, and the apple butter is low in sugar and has a sour flavor.
+The nut butter provides protein and fat, and the apple butter is low in sugar and has a sour flavour.

 3) Clear it Out